 Not only are Plickers really easy to use, but they also give students a chance to review and learn new facts using technology in the classroom.

-Plus, it allows teachers to quickly assess what students know about Dr. King while practicing physical distancing in the classroom.
+Plus, it allows teachers to quickly assess what students know about Dr. King.

 Finally, another one of my favorite creative MLK Day activities is to have students complete a Mystery Pictures reading activity on Dr. King’s life.